Isaac-Somerville/Neural-Networks-for-Solving-Differential-Equations/README.md

 ## Project Overview

-This project was undertaken as a dissertation for a Master's programme in Mathematics at Durham University, where it attained a final grade of 85%.
+This project was undertaken as a dissertation for a Master's programme in Mathematics at Durham University (Oct.
+2022 - Apr.
+2023), where it attained a final grade of 85%.
 The report will be comprehensible for anyone with a solid grounding in undergraduate maths and Python programming; no prior knowledge of neural networks, PyTorch or numerical solutions to differential equations are required.
 An overview of the report structure is given below.

 ### Abstract